tetratelabs/wazero/site/content/languages/tinygo.md

 WebAssembly specification does not support parallel processing.

 Tinygo uses only one core/thread regardless of target.
-This happens to be a good match for wasm's current lack of support for (multiple) threads.
-Tinygo's goroutine scheduler on wasm currently uses asyncify, a wasm postprocessor also used by other languages targeting wasm to provide similar concurrency.
+This happens to be a good match for Wasm's current lack of support for (multiple) threads.
+Tinygo's goroutine scheduler on Wasm currently uses Binaryen's [Asyncify][23], a Wasm postprocessor also used by other languages targeting Wasm to provide similar concurrency.

 In summary, TinyGo supports goroutines by default and acts like `GOMAXPROCS=1`.
-Since [goroutines are not threads][23], the following code will run with the expected output, despite goroutines defined in opposite dependency order.
+Since [goroutines are not threads][24], the following code will run with the expected output, despite goroutines defined in opposite dependency order.
 ```go
 package main